-BTLE Adapter ATR833 - VFRnav ... this is how it works
+BTLE Adapter ATR833 - VFRnav ...how it works

-Here I would like to describe setting up the above-mentioned adapter on my ATR833:
+At this point I would like to describe setting up the above-mentioned adapter on my ATR833:

 1. Hardware installation on the radio

-• Disconnect the existing plug
+• Remove the existing plug

-• Plug on the adapter plug
+• Plug the adapter connector on

-• Lock the retaining clamps
+• Lock the retaining clips

 • Check: …everything secure?